Garšviai Book Smuggling Society: Police investigation

+Trials and sentences

 The police did not locate Jurgis Bielinis and he avoided the trial.
 The others were tried for the possession and distribution of anti-government literature.
 The court in Vilnius suggested the sentences which were lengthened by the Ministry of Justice and the Tsar in October 1896. Ūdra was sentenced to two years in prison and five years of exile in east Siberia.
 Bružas received additional two years of exile.
 They faced additional sentences for the publications confiscated near Raseiniai in February 1894, but the police decided to drop the matter in October 1897.
 They already faced the strictest sentences given to Lithuanian book smugglers.
 Kazanauskas and Labukas received two years in prison and five years of exile in the Vologda Governorate.
 Domarkas was confined to the Kretinga Monastery for six months while Trūsas received one year in prison.
 They then were prohibited from living in the Northwestern, Southwestern, or Privislinsky Krais and placed under police supervision for five years.

 Ūdra served his prison sentence at the Panevėžys Prison and was then exiled to Churapcha east of Yakutsk.
 He returned to Lithuania in 1902.
 He first lived in Suwałki and then returned to his native Garšviai where he collaborated with Juozas Tumas-Vaižgantas, who at the time served as a priest in Vadaktėliai and Sidabravas and edited Tėvynės sargas.
 Bružas was exiled to Olyokminsk.
 He briefly returned to Lithuania in 1902 and later lived in Russia.
 Kazanauskas and Labukas served their prison sentences in the Kresty Prison.
 Kazanauksas was exiled to Solvychegodsk and Arkhangelsk.
 Upon his return to Lithuania, he illegally tutored children in Lithuanian.
 Labukas was exiled to Yaransk and returned to Lithuania in 1900 where he worked as a tailor.
 Domarkas was sent to the Pskov Governorate.
 He returned to Lithuania in 1902 and lived in Židikai until his death.

-After these arrests, the society was liquidated though individual members continued book smuggling activities.
-Jurgis Bielinis successfully evaded capture and gained a reputation of a folk hero for his ability to outsmart the police.
+Further arrests

 Juozas Sakalauskas visited Garšviai in spring 1896.
 The police, informed by neighbor Škutas, arrived to investigate.
 Sakalauskas escaped, but his horses led the police to his home in Viduklė.
 He was arrested and sentenced to three years of exile in Mogilev.
 He returned to Lithuania in 1899 and continued book smuggling – even after the Lithuanian press ban was lifted in 1904, he continued to traffic in anti-government revolutionary texts.

+After these arrests, the society was liquidated though individual members continued book smuggling activities.
+Jurgis Bielinis successfully evaded capture and gained a reputation of a folk hero for his ability to outsmart the police.